 The short answer is maybe.
 Remember that one of the primary purposes of a model release is to be able to use the likeness of an identifiable subject in your advertising and promotion.
 So, if you don’t have a model release for those in your images you should consider very carefully if you should use those images in any promotion or advertising activities.

 The reason why it is only maybe is because if there is no expectation of privacy, then you do not need permission to take a photograph of a person, whether or not they are a minor.
 Generally speaking, there is no expectation of privacy when people are in public.
-Now, permission to photograph (essentially privacy rights) and utilising images for promotion and advertising are two completely different matters and should not be confused with each other.
+Now, permission to photograph (essentially privacy rights) and utilizing images for promotion and advertising are two completely different matters and should not be confused with each other.
 So, the location of the birthday party will be relevant.

 If it takes place in a public park then you don’t need permission to photograph any of the participants.
 Be aware, however, that you may need a permit from a local authority to photograph within a park.
 If it is taking place in an identifiable building then you may also need a property release, and if the party takes place in a private home, make sure you are contracting with those able to give permission to take photographs on the premises.